 - Now when you move, limit or rescale the map, the drawn objects will be moved, shifted and rescaled accordingly.

-If the objects are already drawn on top of the map, and you want to add them to be part of the map to be moved and scaled with the map, you can create a new base layer and then copy or cut the items you want and paste them into it.
+If the objects are already drawn on top of the map, and you want to add them to be part of the map, you can create a new base layer and then copy or cut the items you want and paste them into it.
 If you copy and paste them, any formatting of the objects (e.g. fill color, fill pattern) will be retained.
 To do this:

 - Select the drawn objects to be added and click Home | Clipboard | Copy.